Fjällräven: Fjällräven Polar

 In the early 1990s, Åke Nordin met Kenth Fjellborg, one of Sweden's leading dog-sled drivers.
 Fjellborg had participated in Iditarod, the world's most difficult dog sled competition through the harsh Alaskan wilderness, so Nordin decided to create a Swedish equivalent.
 In 1997, Fjällräven Polar took place in the Scandinavian Arctic for the first time.

 The event also provides an opportunity for Fjällräven to test out clothes, tents and other equipment in the winter wilderness of northern Scandinavia.

 Fjällräven Classic

 Wishing to encourage and enable more people to get out and enjoy trekking, Åke Nordin at the start of the 21st century came up with the Fjällräven Classic.
 It is not a competition or a race, but a chance to socialise with other hikers and enjoy the trek.
 There were just 152 finishers at the first Swedish Classic in 2005 and by 2015 there were 2,136 finishers.
-Fjällräven Classic now takes place in six different locations around the world: Sweden, Denmark, the US, the UK, South-Korea and Germany.
+Fjällräven Classic now takes place in seven different locations around the world: Sweden, Denmark, the US, the UK, South-Korea, Germany and Chile.